Theatre

 Domain

-On the domain page Theater we present figures on theater halls, performances and visits to them and workers and makers.
-Developments concerning important themes, such as social security, digitalization and sustainability are also discussed.
-Together with the domain Music Theater falls under the Performing arts.
+On the Theater domain page, we present figures on theater venues, performances and attendance, as well as professionals and creators.
+Developments regarding important themes such as artistic freedom, the subsidy system, and sustainability are also covered.
+Together with the Music domain, Theater falls under the Performing Arts.

 Summary

-This page focuses on the domain of Theatre in its full breadth.
-For this domain, we assume the 'scenic performing arts', which also includes dance, opera and cabaret, for example.
-Theatres seem to be in somewhat better waters after the corona crisis: there has been an increase in the number of jobs at theatres, concert halls and concert halls since 2020 and for a number of subdomains the number of performances and visits has exceeded the pre-corona level.
-Nevertheless, many uncertainties and changes continue to characterise the sector.
-For example, there are concerns about the lagging indexation for municipal subsidies, the changes in which organisations receive multi-year subsidies, the large number of self-employed people and opportunities for Fair Pay, the precarious position of talent development programmes and there are all kinds of issues regarding Diversity, Inclusion and Equality (DIG) and transgressive behaviour.
-Moreover, there are not always enough figures and qualitative data available to sufficiently indicate these challenges, see also the heading 'what else do we want to know'.
+This page focuses on the domain of Theatre in its entirety.
+For this domain, we use the term 'stage performing arts', which includes, for example, dance, opera, and cabaret.
+Theatres appear to be in somewhat better waters following the COVID-19 crisis: there has been an increase in the number of jobs at theatres, playhouses, and concert halls since 2020, and for a number of subdomains, the number of performances and attendances is rising above pre-COVID levels.
+Nevertheless, many uncertainties and changes continue to characterize the sector.
+For example, there are concerns regarding the lagging indexation of municipal subsidies, fluctuations in which organizations receive multi-year subsidies, a perceived increased pressure on artistic freedom, the preservation of performing arts through archiving, and various issues concerning Diversity, Inclusion, and Equality (DIG) and cross-border behaviour.
+The number of theatre festivals has also declined in recent years – though it remains unclear why and what the effects of this are.
+Moreover, figures and qualitative data are not always sufficiently available to adequately explain these challenges; see also the section 'what else do we want to know'.

 Overview and key figures

-The domain of Theatre is characterised by a great diversity of forms, genres and institutions (Groot Nibbelink 2023).
-In the cultural sector, this domain is also referred to as the 'scenic performing arts', which in addition to theatre also includes dance, opera, musical theatre and cabaret and small-scale art.
-Interdisciplinary work is also carried out within this domain: co-productions are carried out, sub-disciplines overlap (think, for example, of the overlap between cabaret and theatre) or even new subdisciplines emerge.
-For the analysis of the domain of Theatre, the Culture Monitor assumes a field that includes all these scenic performing arts.
-Not all subdomains within Theatre have the same amount of numerical and/or qualitative data available.
-When they are available, we describe them on this page.
-Groot Nibbelink (2023) – researcher in theatre and performance studies at Utrecht University – also describes the problematic status of available research data for this domain, partly because there are few available budgets.
+The domain of Theatre is characterized by a wide variety of forms, genres, and institutions (Groot Nibbelink 2023).
+In the cultural sector, this domain is also referred to as the 'scenic performing arts,' which includes dance, opera, musical theatre, cabaret, and performing arts alongside theatre.
+Interdisciplinary work is also prevalent within this domain: co-productions are undertaken, subdisciplines overlap (consider, for example, the overlap between cabaret and theatre), or new subdisciplines even emerge.
+For the analysis of the Theatre domain, the Cultuurmonitor assumes a field that encompasses all these scenic performing arts.
+Not all subdomains within Theatre have the same level of quantitative and/or qualitative data available.
+When this data is available, we describe it on this page.
+Furthermore, Groot Nibbelink (2023) – a researcher in theatre and performance studies at Utrecht University – describes the problematic status of available research data for this domain, partly due to the limited budgets available.

 Key figures